 - Font color

-- Kerning (spacing in between each letter)
+- Kerning (the spacing between each letter)

-- Body placement (if real tattoo)
+- Body placement

 - Any visual add-ons